danwing/metadata/draft-rw-flow-metadata.md

 ### Application Treatment

-Application would mark a packet important when it needs the network to treat the packet with greater preference compared to the unmarked packets.
+An application would mark a packet as important when it needs the network to treat the packet with greater preference compared to the unmarked packets (of the same flow).
+This tagging does not provide more privileges to an application with regards to resources usage compared to the absence of signal.
 An example of this interpretation is specified in {{examples-h2n}}.

 ### Encoding